 Berkshire Scouts have been offering a global awareness programme named Project Africa since 2010.
 The programme is an international community development programme to help our young people understand the lives of their peers in an African country and to provide support to projects in Uganda . . . young people supporting young people!

 The global awareness programme also provides a challenge badge.
 Groups and sections are invited to participate in the challenge badge.
 Click here to download the criteria for the badge.
-Resources to help plan programmes for the global awareness programme and challenge badge can be downloaded from the resources panel.

 Projects in Uganda